Ron's Gone Wrong: Release

-Premiere and theatrical release

 In October 2017, Ron's Gone Wrong was scheduled for a theatrical release on 6 November 2020.
 In November 2019, the film was moved to 26 February 2021.
 In May 2020, the film was moved to 23 April 2021, as a result of the COVID-19 pandemic.
 On 22 January 2021, the film was then delayed further to 22 October 2021, in RealD 3D originally.
-The film also had its world premiere as the headlining act of the 2021 BFI London Film Festival on 9 October 2021, making it a Special BFI Presentation.
+The film also had its world premiere as the headlining act of the 65th BFI London Film Festival on 9 October 2021, making it a Special BFI Presentation.
 On the same date, the film premiered at the 36th Guadalajara International Film Festival's Guadalajara opening celebration event.
 The film premiered in United Kingdom on 15 October 2021.
 The film also held a special surprise screening premiere at the El Capitan Theatre on the day of its USA theatrical release date of 22 October 2021.
 The film played exclusively in theaters for 45 days before heading to digital platforms.

-The film is also the only film under Locksmith's deal with 20th Century Studios, as the animation studio's next film, That Christmas, was released on Netflix.
-Following this, Locksmith had also struck a new deal with Warner Bros.
-Pictures to distribute three films (Bad Fairies, The Lunar Chronicles and Wed Wabbit) under Warner Bros.
-Pictures Animation afterwards.

 Marketing and promotion

-Tomy made a deal with 20th Century Studios and Locksmith Animation to develop and promote the film's toys including plush toys and action figures.
+Tomy made a deal with 20th Century Studios and Locksmith to develop and promote the film's toys including plush toys and action figures.